 Alice Ristroph joined the faculty in 2017.
 She teaches and writes in criminal law and procedure, constitutional law, and political theory, with particular emphasis on issues of violence and resistance.
 Her recent work examines laws that regulate state violence, focusing especially on the law's distribution of risks of physical harm.
 She has also been studying ways in which the law suppresses, tolerates, or even facilitates various forms of resistance to criminal justice institutions.
 Her scholarship has appeared in Duke Law Journal, Yale Law Journal, California Law Review, Constitutional Commentary, Virginia Law Review, UCLA Law Review, and other journals.
 Professor Ristroph is a member of the American Law Institute.
 She serves on the Executive Committee of the AALS Section on Jurisprudence.

-In fall 2017, Professor Ristroph will be visiting at Harvard Law School.
+In fall 2017, Professor Ristroph was a visiting professor at Harvard Law School.
 Before joining the BLS faculty, Professor Ristroph taught at Seton Hall and University of Utah.
 Before entering law teaching, she was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison in New York City.
 She received her J.D. and Ph.D. (political theory) from Harvard University.Publications